Beaconsfield: Parliamentary constituencies

-As a young man, Tony Blair, later Prime Minister of the United Kingdom, stood as Labour's candidate in the 1982 Beaconsfield by-election, but lost to the Conservative candidate, Tim Smith.
+As a young man, Tony Blair, later Prime Minister of the United Kingdom, stood as the Labour Party's candidate at the 1982 Beaconsfield by-election, but lost to the Conservative candidate, Tim Smith.
 Smith was later found to be involved with Neil Hamilton in the cash-for-questions affair which was the financial part of the Major ministry sleaze uncovered before the 1997 general election.
-This was the only election Tony Blair ever lost.
+This was the only election Blair ever lost.

-Liam Fox was a GP in Beaconsfield before being elected to Parliament, though he represented a seat in Somerset.
+Liam Fox was a general practitioner in Beaconsfield before being elected to Parliament, though he represented a seat in Somerset.

 Local government

 There are two tiers of local government covering Beaconsfield, at parish (town) and unitary authority level: Beaconsfield Town Council and Buckinghamshire Council.

-On Buckinghamshire Council, the town is represented by Councillors Anita Cranmer (Conservative Party), Jackson Ng (Conservative Party) and Alison Wheelhouse (Independent).
-All three are also sitting councillors of Beaconsfield Town Council.
+On Buckinghamshire Council, the town is now represented, following local elections on 1 May 2025 by Jackson Ng (Conservative Party) who was re-elected for a second term, and Christine Adali (Liberal Democrats) newly elected, replacing Alison Wheelhouse (independent).
+Both are also sitting councillors of Beaconsfield Town Council.

 The parish of Beaconsfield was made a local board district in 1850, which became Beaconsfield Urban District in 1894.
 Beaconsfield Urban District Council built itself Beaconsfield Town Hall on Penn Road in 1936 to serve as its headquarters.
 Beaconsfield Urban District was abolished in 1974, with the area merging with part of Eton Rural District to become Beaconsfield District, which (despite the name) chose to base itself at the old Eton Rural District Council's offices in Slough rather than in Beaconsfield.
 Beaconsfield District Council renamed itself South Bucks District Council in 1980.
 The district council was abolished in 2020.

 Beaconsfield Town Council was created in 1974 as a successor parish, covering the area of the abolished urban district.
 Beaconsfield Town Council is based at the urban district council's old headquarters at Town Hall.